celxkodez/node-basic-auth-scaffold/README.md

 # myblog
-its just to test before the real project
+its just a trial before the real project